KaterinaWalter/javadocs/docs/unit10/notes1001.md

 allows it to be **broken into smaller but similar** problems, whose solutions can be combined into the solution to the original problem.

+For example:

-For example, suppose you wanted to find out how much space a folder on your computer uses?
+* Suppose you wanted to find out _how much space a folder_ on your computer uses?
 Well, if you knew how much space each of the files and sub-folders in that folder used, you could add them up and get the answer.
 Getting the size of a regular file is usually easy, but figuring out how much space each sub-folder takes up is the same problem we stared with, just with a different folder.